 “I saw a roll of this identical wrapping paper in the corner of the boiler cup-board.”
 He said.
 I sat on the sofa, over-smiling, as though I had nothing to hide.
 The mechanics of his brain clicked away as he figured out how the roll might have got there.
 I made feeble counter arguments.

-“Maybe he had too many things to carry so he left some here.”
+“Maybe he had too many things to carry so he left some things here.”

 “Maybe he wanted you to keep some of his favourite paper.”